Reginald King (composer): Music

 King's early compositions include a Piano Sonata in F-sharp minor (1924), two books of preludes (op.
 5 and op.
 7) and a Violin Sonata.
-But he became best known for the many light music genre pieces he wrote for piano with titles like Passing Clouds, Polka Piquante and Where Water Lilies Dream.
+But he became best known for the many light music genre pieces he wrote for piano with descriptive titles like Passing Clouds, Polka Piquante and Where Water Lilies Dream.
 The miniature Song of Paradise, later orchestrated, became his signature tune.
 He also produced ballads for voice and piano, including With All My Heart, performed by Vera Lynn during the war and included in her 1943 film Rhythm Serenade.

 For his orchestra he composed many suites, overtures, marches and intermezzos, some of them derived from his piano music and orchestrated by others.
 These include the suite In the Chilterns (1937), the overture The Immortals (1939), and the march Lime Grove (1955).
 He continued to compose until the very end of his life: his late pieces include an Elegy for solo piano (1989), the Meditation for clarinet and piano (1990) and the extended Reverie for piano solo, his last composition.

 Mark Bebbington recorded a selection of his piano miniatures in 2013.
 The Immortals overture has been recorded by the London Symphony Orchestra conducted by Walter Goehr.